Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 \subsection{Mixing melons and pseudo-melons}

-In this section we investigates the leading sector for a theory mixing melonic and pseudo-melonic renormalizable sectors.
+In this section we investigate the leading sector for a theory mixing melonic and pseudo-melonic renormalizable sectors.
 The theory from which we start in the deep UV is the following:

 Note that we have chosen one among the three type of interactions pictured on Figure \eqref{fig10}.
 We call this sector \textit{non-branching pseudo-melonic}.
-Non-branching graphs where been studied in \cite{Carrozza:2017vkz}.
-The boundaries graphs for these restricted sectors $\gamma_n$ are such that:
+Non-branching graphs have been studied in \cite{Carrozza:2017vkz}.
+The boundary graphs for these restricted sectors $\gamma_n$ are such that:

 Figure \eqref{fig12} provides the structure of general pseudo-melonic interactions.
 The non-branching pseudo-melonic sector then splits into $d(d-1)$ sectors labeled with a couple $(i,j)$, $i>j$, such that each family of valence $n$ has boundary $\B_{ij}^{(n)}$.
-The interest of this restriction is that the pseudo-melonic sector is stable in the deep-UV: There are no leading order quantum correction which generate effective vertex outside of the non-branching sector from the initial conditions \eqref{initialaction}.
+The interest of this restriction is that the pseudo-melonic sector is stable in the deep-UV: There are no leading order quantum corrections which generate an effective vertex outside of the non-branching sector from the initial conditions \eqref{initialaction}.
 In other words, the renormalization group flow is stable on the non-branching sector.

 As a first step we will investigate the general structure for the leading order (LO) graphs.
-Let $\G$ is a Feynman graph obtained from the classical action \eqref{initialaction}.
-Moreover, let $\mathrm{Q}$ is the map from $\G$ to its \textit{quartic representation} $\mathrm{Q}(\G)$ i.e. the graph obtained from $\G$ by replacing all the $3$-valent vertices with their connected sum of quartic interactions. \begin{definition} We denote by $\mathbb{G}$ the complete set of connected Feynman graphs obtained from action \eqref{initialaction}.
-We call \textit{quartic sector} the connected Feynman graphs with only $2$-valent vertices.
+Let $\G$ be a Feynman graph obtained from the classical action \eqref{initialaction}.
+Moreover, let $\mathrm{Q}$ be the map from $\G$ to its \textit{quartic representation} $\mathrm{Q}(\G)$ i.e. the graph obtained from $\G$ by replacing all the $3$-valent vertices with their connected sum of quartic interactions. \begin{definition} We denote by $\mathbb{G}$ the complete set of connected Feynman graphs obtained from action \eqref{initialaction}.
+We call \textit{quartic sector} the connected Feynman graphs with only two-valent vertices.
 We denote by $\Q(\mathbb{G})$ the corresponding subset. \end{definition}

 Obviously, for any LO graph $\mathcal{G}$, $\Q(\mathbb{G})$ is a LO graph in the quartic sector.
 Reciprocally, LO graphs in the full sector can be obtained from contraction of some $0$-dipoles on a given LO quartic graph.
 We then investigate the quartic sector in the first step.